coderabbitai/coderabbit-docs/blog/how-we-built-cost-effective-generative-ai-application-2023-12-23/blog.md

   Building a Generative AI application is expensive.
 Here's how we make it cost effective and improve user experience.
 authors: [gur]
-tags: ["Rate limits", "Openai", "Prioritization"]
+tags: ["AI", "Cost Optimization", "Generative AI", "Code Review"]
 hide_table_of_contents: false
 aiDisclaimer: true
 ---